Recommended for you:

 - Pet-safe home cleaner (unless you're the very first puppy parent to never experience an accident in the home; congrats if that is true!)

 Puppies have different nutrient and energy requirements than adult dogs.
 Look for a high quality puppy food that is specially formulated to support puppy development and growth.
-The proper quantity of food depends on factors like age, size, and breed.
-It's a good idea to consult your vet about how much and how often to feed your pup.
+The proper quantity of food depends on factors like age, size and breed.
+It's a good idea to consult your veterinarian about how much and how often to feed your pup.

 For some small breeds, it can be best to free feed young pups to ensure they receive adequate nutrition.
-Toy and small breed dogs reach physical maturity faster than larger breeds, and can be switched over to adult dog food and adult-sized portions between nine and twelve months of age.
+Toy and small breed dogs reach physical maturity faster than larger breeds, and can be switched over to adult dog food and adult-sized portions between 9 and 12 months of age.

-Larger breeds can take a full two years to reach physical maturity, and should stick with a puppy formula during that time.
-They should also be fed multiple meals each day with controlled portions to prevent complications, such as stomach bloat and buildup of excess protein or calcium, which could lead to conditions like hip dysplasia.
+Larger breeds can take a full two years to reach physical maturity, and have different nutritional needs than small breeds.
+They should be fed puppy food specifically formulated for large breeds.
+Talk to your vet about the best time to switch your growing large breed dog to adult food.
+They should also be fed multiple meals each day with controlled portions to prevent complications, such as stomach bloat.
 A structured feeding schedule for your larger breed pup could look something like this:

 - Six to twelve weeks old: Four meals per day